 109. Students are required to attend any meeting called to discuss their attendance, conduct or progress when requested to do so.
 Students may be accompanied at such meetings by a friend.
 A friend is defined as a member of staff of the University of Suffolk or partner institution, or a registered student of the University, or a member of staff or sabbatical officer of the Students' Union.
 The role of the friend is to act as an observer, give moral support and to assist the student to make their case.
 In addition, where reasonable adjustments are required, a student may be accompanied by a supporter, e.g. a sign language communicator or a note-taker, and a student with difficulty in understanding English may be accompanied by an interpreter.

-Student Discipline

-110. Under the Student Discipline Procedure, the University has the power to discipline students who fail to meet acceptable standards of conduct and to suspend, exclude or expel any student for good cause.
+Student Discipline Under the Student Discipline Procedure, the University has the power to discipline students who fail to meet acceptable standards of conduct and to suspend, exclude or expel any student for good cause.

-111. The purpose of the Student Discipline Procedure is to ensure fair and consistent treatment of students by defining the rights and duties of all those concerned.
+The purpose of the Student Discipline Procedure is to ensure fair and consistent treatment 111. of students by defining the rights and duties of all those concerned.
 It applies to all students enrolled on courses offered by the University.
-The procedures are built on the principle that decision-making in relation to allegations of misconduct will be handled in a way that is free from bias or conflict of interest.
+The procedures are built on the principle that General Regulations 2021/22 Version: 1.0 (August 2021) Page 24 of 44 decision-making in relation to allegations of misconduct will be handled in a way that is free from bias or conflict of interest.